antnatb/Game-of-life/README.md

    the 3 alive cells that caused its birth.
 The rules of the Game stay the same.

 This project was written in C++ using the SFML graphic library.

+INSTRUCTIONS: Once you click 'Run', the grid automatically creates and starts evolving on its own.
+Press 'Esc' to close the window.